 On October 19, 2022, Airobotics entered into an Asset Purchase Agreement, as amended, to acquire all of the intellectual property, technical systems, and operations of Iron Drone Ltd. ("Iron Drone"), an Israeli-based company specializing in the development of autonomous counter-drone systems (the "Iron Drone Transaction").
-The consideration for the Iron Drone Transaction was (i) \$135,000 in cash, (ii) 46,129 shares of the Company's Common Stock, (iii) warrants exercisable for 26,553 shares of the Company's Common Stock with an exercise price of \$11.95, which shall be exercisable if, during the 48 month period following the closing, the average price per share of the Company's Common Stock exceeds \$52.38 for a period of at least 90 consecutive trading days, (iv) a right to acquire 35,377 shares of the Company's Common Stock if during the 48 month period after the closing, the average price per share of the Company's Common Stock exceeds \$18.25 for a period of at least 90 consecutive trading days, (u) a right to acquire 70,753 shares of the Company's Common Stock if during the 48 month period after the closing, the average price per share of Company's Common Stock exceeds \$20.27 for a period of at least 90 consecutive trading days.
+The consideration for the Iron Drone Transaction was (i) \$135,000 in cash, (ii) 46,129 shares of the Company's Common Stock, (iii) warrants exercisable for 26,553 shares of the Company's Common Stock with an exercise price of \$11.95, which shall be exercisable if, during the 48 month period following the closing, the average price per share of the Company's Common Stock exceeds \$52.38 for a period of at least 90 consecutive trading days, (iv) a right to acquire 35,377 shares of the Company's Common Stock if during the 48 month period after the closing, the average price per share of the Company's Common Stock exceeds \$18.25 for a period of at least 90 consecutive trading days, and (v) a right to acquire 70,753 shares of the Company's Common Stock if during the 48 month period of at least 90 consecutive trading days, and (v) a right to acquire 70,753 shares of the Company's Common Stock if during the 48 month period of at least 90 consecutive trading days, and (v) a right to acquire 70,753 shares of the Company's Common Stock exceeds \$20.27 for a period of at least 90 consecutive trading days.
 On March 6, 2023, the Company completed the Iron Drone Transaction.
 The Company acquired intangibles for developed technology for \$576,717.
 As of December 31, 2023, the cash was paid and equity was issued in full.